sciserver/nb_sciserver/README.md

 <h4>From conda</h4>

-The following command will install and enable nb_sciserver:
+The following command will install and enable nb_sciserver's server and classical notebook extensions:

 `conda install -c sciserver nb_sciserver`

-This will include the JupyterLab extension, and therefore depend on npm and JupyterLab.
+The following will install the JupyterLab extension from npm, and therefore require `nodejs`:

+`jupyter labextension install nb_sciserver_lab`

 <h4>From source</h4>